box/box-typescript-sdk-gen/docs/avatars.md

   - Used as `user_id` in path `path` of the API call
 - requestBody `CreateUserAvatarRequestBodyArg`
   - Used as requestBody for the API call
+- headers `CreateUserAvatarHeadersArg`
+  - Used as headers for the API call

 ### Returns